Blog

 • Acne treatments:benzoyl peroxide, salicylic acid products

-• Baby health:infant pain relievers, diaper rash cream, saline drops
+• Baby health:infant pain relievers, diaper rash cream, saline drops.
+Having a baby?
+See our HSA game plan for new parents.

 Dental Care

-Dental expenses are fully eligible, and they add up fast:
+Dental expenses are fully eligible, and they add up fast.
+For a detailed breakdown, see our guide to HSA-eligible dental and vision expenses.

 • Preventive care:cleanings, exams, X-rays, fluoride treatments